Explanations of the words and phrases used by Medicare are in the Medicare Glossary.

 NOTE: Some educational and medical expenses are also exempt from gift taxes.
 See your accountant for details.

 Grace Period — This is the period of time (usually 30 days) during which you can still pay your premium after its due date.
 Your policy will remain in force during the grace period.
 But if you have a claim, the premium remaining due will be deducted from any payment of benefits.
 If you don’t pay the premium by the end of the grace period, your policy will lapse.

 Grantor — The person who creates a trust; also called a trustor.

 Guaranteed Renewable — Most Medicare Supplement and long-term care insurance policies are guaranteed renewable.
-That is, the policy cannot be cancelled by the insurance company unless: (1) you committed fraud in your application for the policy, (2) you have not paid the required premium and the policy has lapsed, or (3) benefits have been exhausted.
-A guaranteed renewable policy cannot be cancelled because of a change in your health condition, or your marital or employment status.
+That is, the policy cannot be canceled by the insurance company unless: (1) you committed fraud in your application for the policy, (2) you have not paid the required premium and the policy has lapsed, or (3) benefits have been exhausted.
+A guaranteed renewable policy cannot be canceled because of a change in your health condition, or your marital or employment status.
 However, the insurance company may increase premiums, but only on an entire class of policies, not just on your policy, and never because of any claims paid to you.